 Still, the family wasn’t ready to give up hope.
-Seeking a second opinion, they were referred to Jonathan C. Trent, M.D., Ph.D., a sarcoma expert at Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine.
+Seeking a second opinion, they were referred to Jonathan C. Trent, M.D., Ph.D., a sarcoma expert at Sylvester Comprehensive Cancer Center.
 By that time, Garcia was so weak he was brought on a stretcher to see Trent, who immediately admitted him.

 Garcia was hospitalized and intravenous treatments with the mTOR inhibitor began in September.
 A side effect of his cancer had been edema — swelling in his legs and abdomen caused by fluid retention.
 One day, however, a nurse noticed that the swelling was gone from his legs and excitedly began calling in doctors and other nurses.